soasis/soasis.org/static/content/privacy.md

 # Contact Information

-If you have further questions or pointed concerns, please contact Shepherd directly by e-mail at [sheperd@soasis.org](mailto:shepherd@soasis.org).
+If you have further questions or pointed concerns, please reach out directly by e-mail to [social@soasis.org](mailto:social@soasis.org).